partkeepr/PartKeepr/README.md

 README
 ======

-What is PartDB2?
+What is PartKeepr?
 ----------------

-PartDB2 is an electronic part inventory management software.
+PartKeepr is an electronic part inventory management software.
 It helps you to keep track of your available parts and assist you with re-ordering parts.
-PartDB2 is designed for hackerspaces with multiple users, but you can also use it to manage your personal electronic part inventory.
+PartKeepr is designed for hackerspaces with multiple users, but you can also use it to manage your personal electronic part inventory.

 Project Status
 --------------